-When you visit a KeyMe kiosk, the machine will walk you through how to copy a key.
+When you visit an automated KeyMe kiosk, the machine will walk you through how to copy a key.
 Here’s a summary of what might unfold as you use the service:

-There are also several downsides to using KeyMe.
+There are also several downsides to using the automated KeyMe kiosks.
 An overarching disadvantage is that KeyMe keys do not always deliver optimal quality and may not fit properly into the lock.
 Here are four more cons to choosing a service like KeyMe.

 1. The Security Risk

 Services like KeyMe pose several security risks.
 Anyone who has brief access to your keys — like your friends, car valets, mechanics, thieves and more — can take them to a kiosk and copy them.
 If you’ve saved keys to the KeyMe app and sent codes to friends, they could easily share that code.
 And in an increasingly digital world, there’s always a possibility that the cloud-based KeyMe system could be hacked and exploited for its key codes.

 A Wired article from several years ago chronicles how the writer successfully used KeyMe to break into his neighbor’s home while testing the program’s security.
 The writer’s neighbor lived on the second floor of a walk-up and decided to throw the writer his keys instead of walking down to open the door for him.
 In the 30 seconds it took the writer to ascend the stairs to the apartment, he scanned his neighbor’s key with the KeyMe app.
 This feature allowed him to create a copy of the key at a KeyMe kiosk and return an hour later to let himself back in.

 It’s important to note that it appears KeyMe has recently removed the app feature that allows people to scan in keys with a photograph.
 Though this move was, perhaps, taken to make people feel safer using the service, there is still a security risk.